Moving House in Australia: A Complete Timeline and Checklist product guide

 - Bathroom essentials — toiletries, towels, medications

-- Kitchen basics — kettle, coffee, a few plates and utensils
+- Kitchen basics — kettle, coffee, a few plates and utensils (the rest can wait until after dinner)

-- Children's rooms — familiar surroundings reduce anxiety
+- Children's rooms — familiar surroundings reduce anxiety and help little ones settle faster

-- Living areas — furniture placement and décor can wait
+- Living areas — furniture placement and décor can wait until everything else feels right

 Introduce yourself to immediate neighbours.
 In Australian apartment and townhouse complexes, this also means reviewing any body corporate or owners corporation rules that may affect how you use your space.

-Key Takeaways
+Key takeaways

 - Failing to update your electoral roll address within 21 days of moving can be considered an offence, meaning you could receive a fine — this is one of several legally required post-move notifications Australians must complete.